SoumikDey1/ME_THESIS_WORK_SD/README.md

 involves using beam search, where the beam width is set to 5, applying a length penalty set to 1.5, and implementing 3-gram blocking.
-We have conducted training for each of the models (SEASON, BART, PEGASUS, and ProphetNet) throughout 10 epochs, employing a portion of the CNN/Dailymail and SAMsum datasets.
+We have conducted training for each of the models (SEASON, BART, PEGASUS, and ProphetNet) throughout 10 epochs, employing a portion of the CNN/Dailymail and SAMSum datasets.